 The plaintiff sued the trustee, in her fiduciary capacity as well as individually, as a beneficiary.
-The plaintiff did not sue all of the trust beneficiaries as indispensable parties to the federal trust litigation.
 If successful, the trustee’s beneficial interest would have been eliminated.
 There were remainder beneficiaries whose interest in the trust would have also been eliminated if the lawsuit was successful.
-Those additional trust beneficiaries were not added as defendants in the lawsuit, even though their interest would have been eliminated.
+Those additional beneficiaries were not added as defendants in the lawsuit, even though their interest would have been eliminated.

-The Federal District Court for the Southern District of Florida ruled that those additional trust beneficiaries were not indispensable parties and did not have to be added as defendants in the lawsuit.
+The Federal District Court for the Southern District of Florida ruled that those additional beneficiaries did not have to be added as defendants in the lawsuit.
 As explained by the Court:

 Defendant moves to dismiss for failure to join the Prospective Defendants, arguing they are indispensable because the Amended Trust names them as beneficiaries.
 Defendant argues that, to the extent this case could render the Amended Trust invalid, the Prospective Defendants interests will be affected.
 Plaintiffs, in response, argue that the Prospective Defendants’ interest as remainder beneficiaries in the trust are adequately represented by [the Defendant].